 7. Invest in your future

 Once you’ve set your goals, crafted your budget, and banked your emergency savings, commit to maximizing your future opportunities by taking advantage of employer-sponsored retirement plans such as 401(k) or 403(b) plans, or setting up a monthly deposit into your IRA or brokerage account.
-Now is a great time to revisit your elections or contribution amounts to make sure they align with your goals for the new year.
+Now’s a great time to revisit your investment elections and contribution amounts to make sure they’re aligned with your goals for the new year.

 8. Revisit your beneficiary designations

 If you’ve already named both primary and contingent beneficiaries, now’s a great time to revisit those designations, especially if you’ve experienced a major life change such as the birth or adoption of a child, or if you’ve been married, widowed, divorced, or remarried.
-For example, without an annual beneficiary review, these assets could end up in the hands of a previous spouse, adult children who don’t need the money, or the estate of someone who died before you, rather than your new spouse and small children who may be financially dependent on you.
+For example, without an annual beneficiary review, these assets could end up in the hands of a previous spouse, adult children who don’t need the money, or family members you named before you were married and had kids, rather than your new spouse and small children who may be financially dependent on you.

 9. Estate planning is more than just finances